GreenGem-Star01/CMSC126/README.md

 # CMSC126

-The repository contains Codes that are used during the CMSC 126 sessions.
+The name is  Gian R. Cabrera and this repository contains Codes that are used during the CMSC 126 sessions.